n1waii/mala/README.md

 | strings          | yes, even empty ones |

 ### Basic Syntax
+Please note not all these features are implemented and not guaranteed to be implemented.
+This file is only serving as a guideline for me.

 #### Variables
 ```
 let x = 5 // number
 let y = .5 // number
+let list = ["foo", "bar"]

+log(list[0]) // "foo"
+log(list[#list]) // "bar"

 const str = "Hello, World!" // constant string
 str = "Goodbye, World!" // errors
 ```